Extended Project Qualification (EPQ)

 Duration: One Year Course

-The Extended Project Qualification is an opportunity for second-year students to develop independent research skills, presentation and essay writing skills.
+Equivalent to half an A-Level, the Extended Project Qualification is an opportunity for second-year students to develop independent research skills, presentation and essay writing skills.

 You will undertake a 5,000 word project on a topic of your choosing and you can approach this in a number of different ways; you could produce a research-based report, or make something more creative.